-Citation with stable link: Philip A. Harland, 'Judeans and Celts: Various authors on Claudius’ actions against foreigners in the 40s CE (second / third centuries CE,' Last modified October 13, 2022, http://philipharland.com/Blog/?p=9639.
+Citation with stable link: Philip A. Harland, 'Judeans and Celts: Various authors on Claudius’ actions against foreigners in the 40s CE (second / third centuries CE,' Ethnic Relations and Migration in the Ancient World, last modified December 27, 2022, http://philipharland.com/Blog/?p=9639.

 In the early third century, Dio Cassius claims that Judeans were not expelled from Rome due to logistics but were instead required not to assemble, which aligns with other supposed actions against gatherings of associations (in his account).